nathan-lindstedt/randomization_tests/README.md

 Taylor, M. A. 2020.
 "Visualization strategies for regression estimates with randomization inference." *The Stata Journal*, 20(2):309-335.

 Taylor, M. A. 2024.
-"Attention, shocks, and relevance judgements: the case of white nationalism in the U.S. South, 1980-2008." *Social Movment Studies*, 1-18.
+"Attention, shocks, and relevance judgements: the case of white nationalism in the U.S. South, 1980-2008." *Social Movement Studies*, 1-18.